prooph/event-sourcing/docs/repositories.md

 To provide this functionality the repository makes use of various helper classes explained below.

 ## AggregateType
-Each repository is responsible for one `Prooph\EventStore\Aggregate\AggregateType`.
-Super types are not supported.
+Each repository is responsible for one `\Prooph\EventSourcing\Aggregate\AggregateType`.
-Imagine we have a domain with `Admin extends User` and `Employee extends User`.
-You'd need to have a `AdminRepository` and a `EmployeeRepository` in this case.
-If this is not what you want you can create a custom aggregate translator (see below) which is capable of reconstituting the correct types based on information derived from persisted domain events.
-Then you can have a `UserRepository` set up with your custom aggregate translator and it should work.

 ## AggregateTranslator

 To achieve 100% decoupling between layers and/or contexts you can make use of translation adapters.
-For prooph/event-store such a translation adapter is called an `Prooph\EventStore\Aggregate\AggregateTranslator`.
+For prooph/event-store such a translation adapter is called a `Prooph\EventSourcing\Aggregate\AggregateTranslator`.

 The interface requires you to implement 5 methods: